exceptional/exceptional/README.markdown

 Exceptional helps you track errors in your Ruby apps

 This Gem/Plugin posts exception data to Exceptional <http://getexceptional.com>.
-Data about the request, session, environment and a backtrace of the exception is transmitted.
+Data about the request, session, environment and a backtrace of the exception is sent.

 ## Rails Installation